YuanLiou/YTMusicQueueCarousel/README.md

 ## 🚧 Still work in progress ⚠️

+### What's NOT Work yet

+1. No Automatically Self Update Feature

+YouTube Music can add music automatically based on the playing queue.
+However, this extension is NOT support auto update, yet.

+You should click the Carousel icon again to get the new list.
+In other words, any update to the playing queue won't update the Carousel automatically.

+### What's support

+* Browse with keyboard, enter to play and pause
+* You can click the icon on the playing statusbar or the extension icon to make Carousel appear.

 ### How to install a Work-in-progress version?

 1. You can install from the source code.
 First Click 'Code' Button then click 'Download ZIP'